SupremeSingh/Awesome-ZK/cairo_playground_sols/README.md

   ## P15 - SHARP

-Cairo, as opposed to ZK SNARK solutions, use a decentralized prover called SHARO.
+Cairo, as opposed to ZK SNARK solutions, use a decentralized prover called SHARP.
 SHARP collects several programs on the STARKNet L2 and creates a proof that they ran successfully.
 Such a batch of programs is called a "train".

 Note that it may take a while until a train is created, as the service waits to collect enough programs (after a certain amount of time passes however, the train will be dispatched, even if it's not full).
 This entire process can be visualized as -